Femnemmyy/Maths_Keys/README.md

 Made up of 5 parts, i've put what i think will be common combinations, its all pretty plug and play though, just make sure the MATLAB and Word components are at the end of the file.
 .ahk files can be edited in notepad so you can see all of the workings there if youre interested.

-this is mostly my own work, I used the template from user Exaskryz in [this thread](https://www.autohotkey.com/boards/viewtopic.php?t=25218#top) for the greek bits and the original media keys file is from some post I found ages ago, but I lost the one I modifyed originally and rewerote it <3
+this is mostly my own work, I used the template from user Exaskryz in [this thread](https://www.autohotkey.com/boards/viewtopic.php?t=25218#top) for the greek bits and the original media keys file is from some post I found ages ago, but I lost the one I modified originally and rewerote it <3

 the shortcuts are as follows, theyre arranged with what felt logical to me